bastoo0/bastoo0-catch-changes/README.md

 My changes are the following :

 - The length bonus is now composed of 2 factors: the number of hitobjects (which was formerly the only factor) and the count of direction changes, it's a better way to evaluate the stamina.
-The length bonus has been greatly reduced on short maps.
+Short maps have been nerfed
-- Low AR on Hidden has been greatly buffed below AR 9.8
+- Low AR on Hidden has been buffed below AR 10
 - Low AR on NoMod has been slightly buffed below AR 9 (it will be mostly visible on really low AR and Easy plays)
 - HalfTime Mod recieve a nerf on every AR because it makes the catcher slower and easier to control
-- DoubleTime Mod recieve a buff on every AR because it makes the catcher faster and harder to control
+- FlashLight Mod has been buffed over AR 8 because it's harder to read as well as nerfed under AR 8.

-- FlashLight Mod has been buffed over AR 8 because it's harder to read (I shoud probably nerf it under AR 6-7 because people use it to get a better reading but it won't follow the same logic as the score and it's easily replaceable with something to cover the upper part of the screen)
+Deprecated: Overall DoubleTime buff